 Red Hat’s OpenShift Container Platform

 OpenShift Container Platform is Red Hat’s fully supported distribution of Kubernetes.
-The platform is built on top of RHEL, OCI technologies including docker, kubernetes, and more to provide a complete end-to-end, supported platform for containerized workloads.
-This is our recommended path for running containerized workloads in a production capacity.
+The platform is built on top of Red Hat Enterprise Linux, OCI technologies including Docker, Kubernetes, and more to provide a complete end-to-end, supported platform for containerized workloads.
+This is our supported path for running containerized workloads in a production capacity.

 Support in Red Hat Enterprise Linux

 Support for container orchestration as part of Red Hat Enterprise Linux includes support for the packaging, installation, and limited configuration of the container orchestration that is built, tested and distributed by Red Hat.
 Red Hat Enterprise Linux includes full support for the container runtime, along with the ability to build, test and deploy multi-container applications using the following guidelines.

 Kubernetes in Red Hat Enterprise Linux "Extras" Channel